In this article, you’ll learn what happens when you’re abruptly cut off your opioids and what you can do to help yourself.

 Fluids that contain electrolytes (e.g. Gatorade, Pedialyte, etc)

 Exercise (e.g. yoga), meditation, biofeedback, and sleep.
 Some people may benefit from using antihistamines such as diphenhydramine (e.g. Benadry).
-Antihistamines should be used with caution because in some individuals it can have a paradoxical effect and can worsen their agitation.
+Antihistamines should be used with caution because in some individuals they can have a paradoxical effect and can worsen their agitation.

 Herbal and homeopathic remedies that address the same symptoms are good alternatives.
 Ginger and homeopathic remedy cocculus indicus can be helpful for nausea.
-Yellowroot, bayberry, comfrey, peppermint, slippery elm, white willow, black walnut and green tea are helpful for treating diarrhea.
+Yellowroot, bayberry, comfrey, peppermint, slippery elm, white willow, black walnut, and green tea are helpful for treating diarrhea.
 Homeopathic remedy ipecac treats both nausea and diarrhea.

 Dr. Grinstead favors Suboxone as a medication to ease withdrawal.
 Suboxone is a combination of buprenorphine and naloxone.
 Naloxone blocks the effects of opioid medication, including pain relief and feeling of well-being that can lead to opioid abuse.
 Patients have usually tapered off Suboxone after 6- 8 weeks but they can be continued on the medication for up to a year.

 Dr. Grinstead, whose program includes many alternative therapies, recommends a dietary detox cleansing protocol for 5-7 days.
 He also recommends relaxation and cognitive behavioral therapy because stress intensifies symptoms and exercise for flexibility and mobility to ease the pain of withdrawal.

 Acupuncture, massage, aromatherapy and spending time in the sun have also been reported to ease withdrawal symptoms.